 What it is actually evidence of

-The Islamic account of the human being — as a khalifah entrusted with a vocation, as someone whose sins are between them and a God who knows and forgives, as a person whose past does not have to define their future — speaks directly to people who have failed significantly and publicly.
+The Islamic account of the human being (as a khalīfah entrusted with a vocation, as someone whose sins are between them and a God who knows and forgives, as a person whose past does not have to define their future) speaks directly to people who have failed significantly and publicly.
 That this message lands with particular force in environments full of people who have done exactly that is not a reason to dismiss it.
-It may be evidence that the message is addressing something real.
+The phenomenon may be evidence that the message is addressing something real.

-A religion whose Prophet said this is not a religion designed only for people who have never seriously failed.
+A religion whose Prophet said this is a religion designed to address the entire human condition rather than only the population of those who have never seriously failed.
+The hadith does not treat sin as the sign of a religious tradition’s incompatibility with the sinner.
+The hadith treats turning back as the highest form of human response, and locates the highest rank within that category among the people most likely to take it seriously: those who have something serious to turn back from.
 The spread of Islam in prison may be less a puzzle to explain away than a confirmation of exactly what the tradition says about itself.